NJ jobless claims at 1M; Murphy sending National Guard to COVID-19-hit nursing homes

 TRENDS

 Hospitalizations from COVID-19 are down 40% from their peak of about 8,300 in early April, Murphy said.
-He also said the number of new people going to the hospital is down.
+The number of people going to the hospital is down, too, he said - but daily cases and deaths are still generally increasing.

-But the number of cases continues to climb, as does the death toll.

-Murphy has said trends need to head in the right direction for at least 14 days before the state can consider reopening.
+Trends need to head in the right direction for at least 14 days before the state can consider reopening, Murphy has said.

 MORE COVID-19 COVERAGE